 The Mistake: People often think that the more you spend you on a radio, the farther you’ll be able to transmit a signal.
 Nothing could be further from the truth!
 While you may get additional radio features, you won’t see any improvement in range from a larger radio investment.
 All CB radios are limited by FCC regulation to 4 watts of transmission power, so one radio model doesn’t have more range potential than another.
 The biggest differentiator between models is a radio’s features: weather, PA functionality, backlit displays, etc.

-How to Avoid It: Identify what bells and whistles you really need in a radio, and don’t spend more than is necessary to purchase a model with those features.
+How to Avoid It: Identify which bells and whistles you really need in a radio, and don’t spend more than is necessary to purchase a model with those features.
 We carry more than 30 different radios with models in every price range, so you should be able to find a model that contains the exact features you need.
 You can learn more in our guide to CB radio selection.

 Mistake #2 - Spending Too Little on the Antenna